What are the other Names for this Condition? (Also known as/Synonyms)

 - Psychological counseling

 What is the Prognosis of Fibromyalgia?
 (Outcomes/Resolutions)

-Fibromyalgia is a long-lasting disorder, but it is not a progressive condition.
-Hence, it does not cause any long-term organ damage.
+Even though Fibromyalgia is a long-lasting disorder, it is not a progressive condition.
+Hence, the condition does not cause any long-term organ damage.

 Additional and Relevant Useful Information for Fibromyalgia: